ivh/tmy.se/content/what-to-want.md

 > "Figure out what you want, & learn how to ask for it."
 She replies: "Thanks!"
 > Her face falls: "But both of those are really hard!"

 This strikes a bit of a nerve with me.
-The second part I have always been bad at and while I realized it late, at least I think I have understood it by now.
+The second part, askng for help, I have always been bad at and while I realized it late, at least I think I have understood it by now.
 Just to give an example, my time as a PhD student would have gone soo much better if I had gotten over my instinct "not to bother" my supervisor and collegues.